vtudorache/utf8/README.md

 Writes at the address given by `rune` the code point obtained from parsing at most `n_bytes` characters of the zero-terminated string `s`.
-Returns the number of characters parsed, even when `rune` is NULL.
+Returns the number of characters parsed, even when `rune` is `NULL`.
 Returns `0` if the first characters within `n_bytes` don't form a valid UTF-8 sequence or the resulting code point is invalid.
 The source pointer `s` can't be `NULL`.